Cunningham, Michael: *1952

 • Cunningham, Michael: Specimen Days, 2005

-The novel reflects on what it means to be human across time, using recurring characters, themes, and motifs to draw connections between the past, present, and future.
+The novel reflects on what it means to be human through recurring characters, themes, and motifs that connect the past, present, and future.

-• The following books are thematically simliar.
-Having read Specimen Days, these texts lend themselves well to being read in groups, compared with one another, or used to teach a similar topic over an extended period with a class:
+• The following books are thematically similar.
+They can be read in groups, compared with one another, or used to explore similar topics with a class over an extended period:

 • Shaw, George Bernard: Pygmalion, 1981, ~100pp

-The play questions what it means to be human in society and it explores themes of gender roles, the power of education, and it explores how language, manners, and education influence a person’s place in society.
+The play questions what it means to be human in society while exploring gender roles, the power of education, and the ways in which language and manners influence a person’s place in society.

-The work explores how humans find meaning and agency in difficult times and encourages readers not to give up in the face of challenges and to find strength in the possibility of a better future, especially when it's not guaranteed.
+The work explores how humans find meaning and agency in difficult times.
+It encourages readers not to give up in the face of challenges, but to find strength in the possibility of a better future, even when that future is not guaranteed.

 The novel delves deeply into themes of identity, societal expectations of women, and the struggle to forge an authentic self in a restrictive and patriarchal environment.